'Tree City USA' & Street Trees

 The City of Crestwood has been a "Tree City USA" community since 1995.
 An annual Arbor Day celebration is held in April at Crestwood Park with participation from Long Elementary School.
 The City maintains a street tree inventory to keep track of our trees.

 Through cooperation with the Missouri Department of Conservation, grants have been obtained periodically to fund forestry projects within the City.
-Periodically, corrective pruning is performed on City trees along the streets and in parks, to maintain their health and provide clearance for streets and sidewalks.
+Over the year, corrective pruning is performed on City trees along the streets and in parks, to maintain their health and provide clearance for streets and sidewalks.

 Planting Street Trees